 If the chef prepares a meal for four and you book only one seat, you’re probably dining with a few other travellers.
 Even if you’re introverted, don’t freak out!
 Dining with other lone travellers in a stranger’s house, on a foreign land may prove to be the unique experience you’re seeking this solo travel!

 Meetup is a straightforward site that helps you meet up with other travellers by letting you browse through a large number of profiles and groups.
 You can sort members according to interests such as art, culture, sports etc., allowing you to meet like-minded people and experience living like a local during your solo travels.

 If haven’t found any activity or group that interests you, you can always search for unique travel activities through KKday.
 Be it a Thai cooking class in Bangkok or learning floral arrangements in Tokyo, the classes are good opportunities to meet new friends while gaining novel experiences for yourself.

 The orders require some time for KKday to process so we recommend you to browse through the activities in advance and book at least two days before your trip.

 2. For convenience’s sake

 With an extensive range of more than 6000 travel experiences and trusted partners in 53 countries and 174 cities, KKday is your ideal trip planning platform.
 Make use of KKday‘s sidebar that classifies our activities into different countries, cities and genres for easy browsing on our website.

-Difficulties encountered in the past while travelling solo are now solved thanks to technology readily available within snap of a finger, providing us with convenient solutions to our troubles regarding travelling solo.
+Difficulties encountered in the past while traveling solo are now solved thanks to technology readily available at your fingertips, providing us with convenient solutions to our troubles regarding traveling solo.
 Take full advantage of these technological advances during your solo trips to create wonderful memories for yourself!